Matt Wallner Player Props: Twins vs. Cardinals

-Matt Wallner -- with a slugging percentage of .629 in his past 10 games, including four home runs -- will be in action for the Minnesota Twins versus the St. Louis Cardinals, with Dakota Hudson on the hill, on August 2 at 7:45 PM ET.
+The Minnesota Twins, including Matt Wallner and his .714 slugging percentage over his past 10 games, battle starter Matthew Liberatore and the St. Louis Cardinals at Busch Stadium, Thursday at 7:45 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Cardinals.
+In his last game, he collected three RBI (going 1-for-3 with a home run and a walk) against the Cardinals.

 Matt Wallner Game Info & Props vs. the Cardinals